 Nearly 60% of women and 72% of men reported have had at least one drink of alcohol in their lifetime, according to a recent survey by the National Institute on Alcohol Abuse and Alcoholism.
-Drastically lower than both of those numbers, roughly 30% of women and 43% of men reported themselves as “binge drinkers” or drinkers who at least once have consumed 4+ (women) or 5+ (men) drinks within 2 hours.
+Drastically lower than both of those numbers, roughly 30% of women and 43% of men reported themselves as “binge drinkers” or drinkers who at least once have consumed 4+ (women) or 5+ (men) drinks within 2 hours, or being addicted to alcohol.

 What is Alcoholism?